Cartier (brand): Notable patrons and owners

 From its inception, Empress Eugénie was a valued client of Louis-François Cartier and Alfred Cartier, which solidified the reputation of the jeweler.
 Princess Mathilde, a relative of Napoleon and cousin of Emperor Napoleon III, made her initial purchase in 1856 and maintained her loyalty as a customer.
 The diamond tiara adorned with olive leaf motifs that Princess Marie Bonaparte wore highlighted the splendor of the Bonaparte family.
 She wore Cartier jewelry during her marriage to Prince George of Greece.
 An opulent diamond necklace with red hues was commissioned for Maharaja Bhupinder Singh of Patiala, who presented it to his maharani.
 The Duke of Windsor commissioned jewelry for Wallis Simpson, including a "Flamingo" brooch, a "Draperie" necklace, and a three-dimensional "panther".
 Grace Kelly possessed a diverse collection of jewelry, including her engagement ring from Prince Rainier III in 1955, princely emblems, various brooches, and clips she wore at the birth of Prince Albert.
 The Duchess of Cambridge wore a Cartier tiara from 1936 on her wedding day, which was originally commissioned by King George VI for his wife and later gifted to Princess Elizabeth on her 18th birthday.

 Pierre Cartier sold the "Hope" blue diamond to an American customer, Evalyn Walsh McLean, and counted actress Ève Lavallière and socialite Doris Duke among his clients.
 La Belle Otero wore Cartier jewelry and famously said, "A man with an account at Cartier cannot be considered ugly."
 Wearing Cartier during the Belle Époque was a status symbol.
 Elizabeth Taylor, who wrote My Love Affair With Jewelry about her collection, regularly received gifts from Richard Burton and Mike Todd.
 The diamond necklace that Burton repurchased from Cartier was named "Taylor – Burton".
 Other celebrities like Gloria Swanson and Maria Felix were also loyal clients, along with Brigitte Bardot and Yves Montand who gave gifts from Cartier.

 Pablo Escobar wore Cartier watches during his rule within the Medellín Cartel in Colombia.

 In the 1988 film Wall Street, Michael Douglas, a symbol of the yuppie style, proudly wore a gold "Santos" watch.

 In cinema, the "Love" bracelet adorned Elizabeth Taylor's wrist in the 1973 film Ash Wednesday, and Sharon Stone wore it in the 1998 film Sphere.
-On stage, it was the sole jewelry piece worn by Tina Turner during her 1983 comeback tour.
+On stage, it was the sole jewellery worn by Tina Turner during her 1983 comeback tour.